-Dr. Danping Liu is interested in developing new statistical methods to evaluate and combine biomarkers for risk prediction.
-Individualized disease risk prediction is particularly attractive to patients, health care providers and policy makers.
+Dr. Danping Liu is interested in developing new statistical methods to evaluate and combine biomarkers for use in risk prediction.
+Individualized disease risk prediction is particularly attractive to patients, healthcare providers, and policy makers.
 At the population level, accurate prediction of disease helps target interventions and treatments to the most vulnerable groups.
 Biomarker research has attracted much attention in the diagnosis or prediction of disease outcomes, especially in studies of cancer.
-Particularly, I am interested in the following topics:
+Particularly, Dr. Liu is interested in the following topics:

 Developing methods to incorporate longitudinal biomarkers into risk prediction

 Developing model selection techniques for combining high-dimensional longitudinal biomarkers

 Including more biomarkers into a prediction model does not always improve prediction accuracy.
 Selection of markers is a crucial step, especially when the number of candidate markers is large.
 Marker selection involves several aspects: selecting markers with high classification power, selecting the important time points for making observations, and selecting subgroups of patients for enhanced prediction.
 Dr. Liu is interested in developing model selection techniques for longitudinal risk prediction.

 Missing data problems in biomarker evaluation and combination

 Incomplete observations are common in most longitudinal studies, but this problem has not been studied in the context of biomarker combination.
 Both the biomarker and the outcome could be missing due to loss of follow-up.
 The absence might be informative if the dropout process depends on a subject’s unobserved characteristics.
 For example, the subjects who develop cancer sooner have a shorter follow-up and hence fewer biomarker observations.
 Dr. Liu’s interest lies in developing efficient and robust techniques to correct for the bias that results from ignoring the missing data.

 - Fulton KA, Liu D, Haynie DL, Albert PS.
 MIXED MODEL AND ESTIMATING EQUATION APPROACHES FOR ZERO INFLATION IN CLUSTERED BINARY RESPONSE DATA WITH APPLICATION TO A DATING VIOLENCE STUDY.
 Ann Appl Stat.
 2015;9(1):275-299.